 I have the distinction of being the only “founding” member still participating.
 Man, that makes me feel old!
 Many of the group remained for years – even decades.
 Jim Young, Alana White, Madeena Nolan, Martha Hickman, Kae Cheatham, Steve Womack, Michael Sims, Squire Babcock, Amy Lynch, Sallie Bissell – to name a few.
-Our dear Martha died last winter.
-She had moved to California some years ago, but those of us who had the good fortune to know Martha felt her loss profoundly when she was gone.
+Our dear Martha died a few years ago.
+She had moved to California, but those of us who had the good fortune to know Martha felt her loss profoundly when she was gone.
 We still miss her.

-and me.
 We still meet on Tuesday nights–just about every Tuesday night.
-It is unusual for all ten of us to be at a meeting, but we were all at last year’s Christmas party.
+It is unusual for all tens of us to be at a meeting, but we were all at last year’s Christmas party.
 (I was taking pictures.)